ITLight/reactjs-lottie/README.md

 For the first time, designers can create **and ship** beautiful animations without an engineer painstakingly recreating it by hand.

-_This library is a [lottie-react-web](https://github.com/felippenardi/lottie-react-web) fork that adds the capability for **runtime animation control** and fixes lots of bugs._
+_This library is a [lottie-react-web](https://github.com/felippenardi/lottie-react-web) fork that fixes lots of bugs._

 # Getting Started